 Teaching on this apprenticeship programme is underpinned by the work of academics from DMU’s Cyber Technology Institute (CTI).
 The CTI is a recognised NCSC Academic Centre of Excellence in Cyber Security Research as well as an Airbus Centre of Excellence in SCADA Forensics.
 This research and industry expertise provides the perfect environment for Apprentices to develop the skills they need to respond to real-world cyber security challenges.

-All applicants need to be employed by an organisation in a role that provides them with the experience and exposure to a range of relevant business areas.
-This will ensure that apprentices can complete all elements as required by the standards.
+All applicants need to be already employed by an organisation in a role that provides them with the experience and exposure to a range of relevant business areas.
+This will ensure that apprentices can complete all elements as required by the apprenticeship standard.

 Each applicant will be individually assessed on their eligibility, qualifications and work experience.

-Learners will be taught in blocks of one week at a time, each block comprising four days of teaching followed by one day of revision.
+Learners will be taught in blocks of one week at a time over the duration of 4 years (including the End Point Assessment), each block comprising four days of teaching followed by one day of revision.
 There will also be pre and post block support.
-The programme duration is 3.5 years.

 Final degree award